ziggyt/1DT305-Introduction-to-Applied-IoT/README.md

 #### Internet connected UV sensor
 #### mf223xv

-This device uses two UV sensors to gather UV-index data and sends it to a dashboard on adafruit.io, to visualize it using a gauge and a line chart.
+This device uses two UV sensors to gather UV-index data and sends it to over the internet to a dashboard on adafruit.io, in order to visualize the data using a gauge and a line chart.

-Given that the the code for this project is open source, constructing a barebones (i.e not 3D-printed case) version of something like this should not take very long, apx 30 minutes if the user has some knowledge of microcontrollers.
+Given that the the code for this project is open source, constructing a barebones (i.e not 3D-printed case) version of something like this should not take very long, 60-90 minutes should be enough if the user has some previous knowledge of microcontrollers and programming.

 ## Objective
 I chose this project because excessive sun exposure can cause health concerns, and the hope is that knowing the UV-index, the user can take this into consideration when outdoors.